aanciaes/secure-redis-proxy/README.md

 **Notes:**

+1. To build project for No SGX run: `docker build -f prod-no-sgx.Dockerfile -t aanciaes/secure-redis-proxy:latest .`
-1. The deployment on the cloud provider should be done by uploading the production image to the docker hub registry and pull from there to avoid any losses.
+2. The deployment on the cloud provider should be done by uploading the production image to the docker hub registry and pull from there to avoid any losses.
-2. Be aware of the redis ports with the docker run command as they may change in the `spring-application.yml` configuration file.
+3. Be aware of the redis ports with the docker run command as they may change in the `spring-application.yml` configuration file.

 ### Deploy Authentication Server to Production